cyrus-and/mysql-unsha1/README.md

 ### The patched MySQL client

-This may take some time and will require a certain amount of free disk space:
+Building the MySQL client may take some time and requires a certain amount of free disk space:

 1. download and extract the MySQL source code: